-Ring was one of the first companies to come to market with a smart video doorbell.
-Since the launch of their first gen video doorbell, the company has expanded its product line to include security cameras, smart lighting and DIY smart home security systems.
+Ring was one of the first companies to market a smart video doorbell.
+Since the launch of its first-gen video doorbell, the company has expanded its product line to include security cameras, smart lighting, and DIY smart home security systems.
 Ring has also expanded its integrations with other smart devices like smart locks and switches.
-However, many users don’t know about these compatible products or the type of integrations you can setup in the Ring app with these devices.
-In this Ring buying guide, we will educate you on which devices work with Ring video doorbells, cameras, and security systems.
-We will also show you the benefits of having one app to control all these devices and how to find them by using The GearBrain, our compatibility find engine for smart devices.
+However, many users don’t know about these compatible products or the type of integrations you can set up in the Ring app with these devices.
+This Ring buying guide will educate you on which devices work with Ring video doorbells, cameras, and security systems.
+We will also show you the benefits of having one app to control all these devices and how to find them using The GearBrain, our compatibility find engine for smart devices.

-Before we begin, it is important to note on Ring’s site they list two types of compatible devices that work with Ring, certified and uncertified.
-Certified devices provide guided setup, additional features and best in-app experience when connected with Ring products.
-These integrations and device can also be controlled through the Ring app.
+Before we begin, it is important to note on Ring’s site; they list two types of compatible devices that work with Ring, certified and uncertified.
+Certified devices provide guided setup, additional features, and the best in-app experience connected with Ring products.
+These integrations and devices can also be controlled through the Ring app.
 Uncertified products will have basic functions and limited features in the Ring app.
-For instance, you might be able to only turn a device on or off using the Ring app.
+For instance, using the Ring app, you can only turn a device on or off.
 We will help you learn more about these two types of compatible products and how they work with Ring.

-When looking to integrate smart devices with your Ring video doorbell, it will vary based on how your Ring Video Doorbell is setup.
-For instance, if your Ring doorbell is the only device you are using, there is a limited number of connected products that will work with Ring.
-However, if you have your Ring Doorbell connected to a Ring Alarm Systems, your selection of devices will increase.
+Integrating smart devices with your Ring video doorbell will vary based on how your Ring Video Doorbell is set up.
+For instance, if your Ring doorbell is the only device you are using, a limited number of connected products will work with Ring.
+However, if your Ring Doorbell is connected to a Ring Alarm System, your selection of devices will increase.
 This is because the Ring Alarm System works on a different wireless protocol.
-The Ring Alarm Systems work on a Z-Wave wireless connection while Ring Video Doorbells, Smart Lighting and Cameras connect on a Wi-Fi signal when not connected to Ring Alarm.
+The Ring Alarm Systems work on a Z-Wave wireless connection, while Ring Video Doorbells, Smart Lighting, and Cameras connect on a Wi-Fi signal when not connected to Ring Alarm.

-Smart Locks that work with Ring Video Doorbellsinside view of Level Touch smart lock Level Home
+Smart Locks that work with Ring Video Doorbells

 If your Ring Video Doorbell is connected to a Ring Alarm system, your choices of smart locks increase dramatically.
-You can choose any Z-Wave smart lock since it will be controlled by the Ring Alarm Base Station.
+You can choose any Z-Wave smart lock since the Ring Alarm Base Station will control it.
 The Ring app will help you set up these integrations.
-However, there is only one Z-wave smart lock that is Certified and compatible with Ring Video Doorbells when connected to Ring Alarm System.
+However, only one Z-wave smart lock is Certified and compatible with Ring Video Doorbells when connected to Ring Alarm System.
 It is the Yale Real Living Assure Lock SL With Z-Wave Plus.
-All other Z-Wave compatible smart locks will work with Ring but are not certified.
-You can use The GearBrain to find the 19 smart locks that are compatible.
+All other Z-Wave-compatible smart locks will work with Ring but are not certified.
+You can use The GearBrain to find the 19 compatible smart locks.
 Listed below are just a few good Z-Wave smart locks for you to consider:

-Next smart device to consider using with your Ring Video Doorbell is a smart garage door opener or controller.
-Though none of these compatible devices are certified, they can be controlled in the Ring app, and you can easily setup notifications and routines to work with your garage door.
+The next smart device to consider using with your Ring Video Doorbell is a smart garage door opener or controller.
+Though none of these compatible devices are certified, they can be controlled in the Ring app, and you can easily set up notifications and routines to work with your garage door.
 Here are the smart garage door openers that work with Ring: